 2. Edit yourself.

 All great writers know about the importance of editing.
-(In fact, I just deleted a whole paragraph before this one, only to add in this sentence to make up the difference.)
+(I just deleted a paragraph before this one, only to add in this sentence to make up the difference.)

 Often, the shorter and simpler you keep your soliloquies, the better.
 You’ve probably experienced this before: You’re in pigeon and the teacher keeps going on and on about how you should just relax, let it go, ignore the pain, in fact, breathe into the pain and all you can think about is, “When is she going to stop talking and get us out of this crazy pose?!”

 Short.
 Sweet.
 Think twice about your next phrase – will it add to the dialogue, or are you just killing time by nervously filling the silence?

 3. Give in to silence.